ameyer95/antidote-1/README.md

 `bin/main -data data drug_consumption -t 9 -d 1 -V -m 4 -n 4`

 ### Interpreting the output
-The output is a JSON string containing information about the classifications. `Posterior` indicates the probability that the test sample belongs to each class (in terms of the paper, this output is pr^a). `Possible_classifications` will be a single value if the best-posterior class does not overlap with the posterior for any other class (in the binary case, if the two intervals do not overlap).
+The output is a JSON string containing information about the classifications. `Posterior` indicates the probability that the test sample belongs to each class (in terms of the paper, this output is $pr^a$). `Possible_classifications` will be a single value if the best-posterior class does not overlap with the posterior for any other class (in the binary case, if the two intervals do not overlap).
 When there is a single possible classification, the test sample is certifiably robust.
 Otherwise, there will be multiple possible classificaitons, which indicates that we cannot prove whether or not the test sample is robust.

 E.g.,
 `{ "depth" : 1, "test_index" : 0, "ground_truth" : "0", "posterior" : { "1" : [ 0.160338, 0.260532 ], "0" : [ 0.739468, 0.839662 ] }, "possible_classifications" : [ "0" ] }`